hollycowart/CSS-intro-with-GitHub/assignment/README.md

 ##The CSS file

 Note that we have not yet covered fonts, margin, padding, and many other elements of CSS.
-So keep your focus on the purpose of this assignment: use of color.
+So keep your focus on the purposes of this assignment:

+* Write an external CSS stylesheet.
+* Use selectors correctly in writing CSS rules.
+* Learn to use color in CSS declarations.
+* Test and modify your style rules.

 We also have not covered use of classes and IDs, so you will apply styles only to *element type selectors* such as `body`, `figure` and `h1`.